cleardemon/cdf/doc/readme.txt

 Documentation for this is provided at class level in the framework directory using PHPDoc syntax.
 There is also reference documentation that can be read on the CodePlex wiki: http://cdf.codeplex.com

-Suggestions, critisim and submissions are welcome!
+Suggestions, criticism and submissions are welcome!
 Nothing is perfect.
 To provide feedback, please use the CodePlex discussions at http://cdf.codeplex.com/discussions